Gyeongju

 Gyeongju by Frederik Dawson

-The legendary capital city of the sophisticated kingdom of Silla, the first great capital of unified ancient Korea, the forth largest cultural, economical, and political center of known ancient world, one of the oldest human living cities in the world, an open air museum are all the superlative definitions of Gyeongju stipulating all tourists to visit making this city one of the MUST destination in Korea.
+The legendary capital city of the sophisticated kingdom of Silla, the first great capital of unified ancient Korea, the fourth largest cultural, economic, and political center of known ancient world, one of the oldest human living cities in the world, an open-air museum are all the superlative definitions of Gyeongju stipulating all tourists to visit making this city one of the MUST destinations in Korea.

 Joseph Yim